se-edu/learningresources/contents/testing/integration-testing.md

 :fas-info-circle: [This article](http://www.professionalqa.com/defect-tracking-process) covers more details on how to effectively track down defects in a system and fix them.

+## Projects Adopting Integration Testing
+[Teammates](https://github.com/TEAMMATES/teammates), an online peer evaluations feedback platform, is an exaunit testing, followed by integration testing, then system testing needs to be performed before deploying the product.

+Each part of Teammates undergoes unit testing to ensure that each function such as filling up text, selecting dropdowns or checkboxes are working as expected.
+Integration testing ensures that each interactable interface from one module like logging in, leads you correctly to another module such as the intructor or student home page
+System testing ensures that all the necessary specifications are available and the generatl feedback performance  and loading speed do not disappoint

 ## Tips for better integration tests

-### :fas-thumbs-up: Make sure that each component is unit tested before integration testing
-By ensuring that each unit test is completed properly, integration testing will be smoother as we can focus mainly on the flow of data between modules.
+- **Make sure that each component is unit tested before integration testing** By ensuring that each unit test is completed properly, integration testing will be smoother as we can focus mainly on the flow of data between modules.

-### :fas-thumbs-up: Prioritize the modules to be tested
+- **Prioritize the modules to be tested**
 Despite the need to cover all areas of integration of the application, it is important to ensure that critical modules needs to be tested first.

-### :fas-thumbs-up: Keep testing suites separate
+- **Keep testing suites separate**
 Integration tests should be run separately from unit tests.
 Developers working on backend logic can run unit tests frequently and get immediate result.
 They do not have to meddle with integration testing unnecessarily.

+- **Ensure that all executed test cases are documented** This helps you to identify errors quickly through an integration test.
+It also helps to standardize the way integration testing is carried out in your application so that everyone can conform to the given standard.

-### :fas-thumbs-up: Automate your tests (optional)
+- **Automate your tests (optional)**
 As far as possible, automate all your tests, especially when you use the incremental approach since regression testing is important each time you integrate a new unit, and manual regression testing can be inefficient.
 You can find a list of most commonly used [automation tools](https://medium.com/@briananderson2209/best-automation-testing-tools-for-2018-top-10-reviews-8a4a19f664d2) for integration testing.

-### :fas-thumbs-up: Ensure that all executed test cases are documented
-This helps you to identify errors quickly through an integration test.
-It also helps to standardize the way integration testing is carried out in your application so that everyone can conform to the given standard.

 :fas-info-circle: [This article](https://techbeacon.com/devops/6-best-practices-integration-testing-continuous-integration) provides more useful tips for CI projects.

 ## Tools to get started with integration testing

+Generally integration test can be implemented based on your existing unit testing tools.
-Here are some useful tools that you can use for your integration testing:
+However, if you do not have an existing testing tool in place, here are some useful tools that you can consider for your integration testing:

+- [VectorCast](http://www.vectorcast.com/).
+VectorCAST tool operates based on executing single component unit tests first before integration tests as discussed in this article.

+- [Gauge](https://gauge.org/).
+Gauge acts as a plugin which can be incorporated to any language or IDE.
+It is an lightweight cross-platform test automation tool which makes testing easier to maintain, more readable and scalable.

 - [Selenium](https://www.seleniumhq.org/).
 Selenium is an open source test automation framework focusing on web applications.
 It supports a wide range of programming languages, cross-browser testing with extensive libraries and the ability to create robust test scripts to handle many scenarios.

-- [Robotium](https://github.com/RobotiumTech/robotium).
-Robotium is an Android test automation framework made to simplify black-box tests.
-It can handle multiple activities automatically, producing fast and robust tests cases.

-- [Gauge](https://gauge.org/).
-Gauge acts as a plugin which can be incorporated to any language or IDE.
-It is an lightweight cross-platform test automation tool which makes testing easier to maintain, more readable and flexible.

 - [Google EarlGrey](https://google.github.io/EarlGrey/).
 For non web applications, EarlGrey is a native iOS automation test framework allowing developers to write and maintain clear concise tests.
 It has a powerful built-in synchornization which allows it to reproduce any UI interactivity and test them.